kaihendry/dabase.com/content/blog/Slack-survival-tips.md

 ## Foster a positive culture

-Some businesses make Friday a half day and make it a point to recognise the past week's worth of work with some recognition (shout outs) and fun.
+Some businesses make Friday a half day and make it a point to recognise the past week's worth of work with some "shout outs" and fun.